lrossy/firebaseAlibay/README.md

 ## Giving your code to the front end developers

 The front end developers will not be using the firebase-admin package.
-Instead, they will use the firebase package we're used to.
+Instead, they will use the firebase package we've been using thus far.